Mount Sinai Externship at the Eating and Weight Disorders Program

 Description of Externship

-Description of externship setting The Eating and Weight Disorders Program (EWDP) includes a hospital-based: outpatient program, intensive outpatient program, bariatric surgery evaluation program, and research laboratory.
+Description of externship setting The Eating and Weight Disorders Program (EWDP) includes a hospital-based: outpatient program, intensive outpatient services, bariatric surgery evaluation program, and research laboratory.
 The outpatient program provides evidence-based psychological treatment for children, adolescents, and adults with a wide range of eating and weight disorders including Anorexia Nervosa, Bulimia Nervosa, and Binge Eating Disorder.
-The intensive outpatient program provides DBT group therapy and meal support three days per week, 3 hours per day, for adolescents struggling with all forms of eating disorders and involves a strong family component.
-The bariatric surgery evaluation program provides assessments for adolescents and adults undergoing weight loss surgery.
+Intensive outpatient services include group therapy and meal support for adolescents and adults struggling with all forms of eating disorders and involves a strong family component.
+The bariatric surgery program provides assessments for adolescents and adults undergoing weight loss surgery and offers post-surgery therapy services.
 Ongoing research studies include a variety of topics including testing innovative eating disorder and body image interventions and better understanding neurobiological and psychological mechanisms underlying eating disorder behaviors.
-We are currently conducting two randomized-controlled clinical trials on: 1) the efficacy of family based treatment vs. interoceptive exposure for the treatment of adolescent anorexia nervosa and 2) the use of mirror exposure treatment to reduce body dissatisfaction.
+We are currently conducting three randomized-controlled clinical trials on: 1) the efficacy of family based treatment vs. interoceptive exposure for the treatment of adolescent anorexia nervosa 2) the use of mirror exposure treatment to reduce body dissatisfaction and 3) the impact of smartphone treatment before and after bariatric surgery.

-Description of standard externship experience The externship program offers externs the opportunity to treat clients with a range of eating disorders (adolescence through adulthood) in our outpatient clinic and to work with these clients as part of research studies as well.
-Externs also have the opportunity to co-lead DBT groups and provide meal support to adolescent patients at our intensive outpatient program.
-All externs will also complete weekly psychological assessments for individuals planning to undergo bariatric surgery.
+Description of standard externship experience The externship program offers externs the opportunity to treat clients with a range of eating and weight disorders (adolescence through adulthood) in our outpatient clinic and to work with these clients as part of research studies as well.
+Externs also have the opportunity to provide meal support to adolescent and adult patients.
+All externs also complete weekly psychological assessments for individuals planning to undergo bariatric surgery.
 One to two hours of supervision per week is provided, and possibly more depending on whether the clients are clinic or research study clients.
-We provide a CBT course for externs (Clinical Application of CBT for Eating Disorders) during the summer and fall semesters of the externship, as well as a year-round research seminar that takes place weekly.
-Clinical experiences offered include individual CBT, family-based (Maudsley) treatment, DBT group therapy, and ACT (acceptance and commitment therapy).
+We provide a CBT course for externs (Clinical Application of CBT for Eating Disorders) and a year-round research seminar that takes place weekly.
+Clinical experiences offered include individual CBT, family-based (Maudsley) treatment, DBT therapy, and ACT.
 Training in nondirective and schema therapy is also provided depending on interest.

-Clinical Training Externs will have the opportunity to provide treatment in our outpatient and intensive outpatient program.
-Externs will receive formal training in cognitive behavior therapy (CBT) for the treatment of eating disorders and family based treatment (FBT) for the treatment of adolescents with eating disorders.
-Externs will also receive DBT skills group training, which is a core component of the intensive outpatient program.
-Specifically, externs will attend a full day workshop on FBT and a weekly didactic course on CBT and will co-lead DBT groups with senior level clinicians.
+Clinical Training Externs will receive formal training in CBT for the treatment of eating disorders and family based treatment (FBT) for the treatment of adolescents with eating disorders.
+Specifically, externs will attend a full day workshop on FBT and a weekly didactic course on CBT.
 Externs will receive one hour per week of individual supervision from a senior licensed psychologist, and weekly group supervision (to discuss patients in our outpatient program and in clinical trials).
 Externs will be asked to compose a written case conceptualization for presentation at the end of the externship year.

 Assessment Training Externs will be trained to conduct clinical diagnostic assessments for all patients treated in the outpatient program.
 This includes conducting an initial semi-structured intake, administering questionnaire-based assessments such as the Eating Disorder Examination-Questionnaire and Body Checking Questionnaire and integrating this information into a formal clinical report.
 Externs will also be trained to conduct psychological assessments for adolescents and adults who are planning to receive weight loss surgery, some of which include the use of neuropsychological tests (e.g., WAIS).
 Additional supervision will be provided by a licensed psychologist for all bariatric surgery assessments.